THE BASICS

 Cancellation of your shoot will result in the loss of your retainer.

-Yes, we have a link to purchase gift certificates on our rates page.
+Yes, we have a link to purchase gift certificates on our booking page.
 You may also contact us to purchase a session on behalf of another person.

+Our NYC location is in Industry City, just off the 36th street stop on the R train.
 The Cambridge studio is near the intersection of Rt.
 2 and Massachusetts Ave, just a little northwest of Davis Square.
 The Providence Studio is at the Rooms & Works complex in the West End of Providence.
 The Allston studio is by the old Regina Pizzeria in Lower Allston (same building as where Boston Casting used to be).
-We do not have a location in NYC just yet, but stay tuned!
+Please note that as of 2025, we are no longer offering headshots in Allston or Providence.

 While we think outdoor headshots can be spectacular when weather and lighting conditions are perfect, we vastly prefer shooting indoors.
 We have selected and built out all of our studios so that we have the ability to provide the blurred background look of an outdoor photo inside.
 Additionally, we find that outdoor headshots provide less of an opportunity to tell a story in a photo, particularly for screen actors.
-All that said, if you really do want to shoot outside, we're always up for it, but will be honest about whether the current climate and light will be conducive to good results.
+If you’d really like to shoot outdoors, or in multiple locations outside of the studio, you’ll want to book a branding/lifestyle session here.

 We move quickly and tend to shoot three or four sessions per day, especially in New England, where we work to consolidate sessions as much as possible.
 You may briefly see another client as you end or begin your session.
 We may also have another client in the hair and makeup chair while we take photos.
 Don't worry -you will not see or hear the client in the makeup chair while we are shooting!

 Sometimes!
-Almost all of the images in our portfolio are from sessions lit with studio lighting, however.
+Almost all of the images in our headshot portfolio are from sessions lit with studio lighting.
+Some of the creative portraits were shot with natural light, however.

-We offer three packages, which hopefully cover the needs of most actors.
+We offer three headshot packages, which hopefully cover the needs of most actors.
+We also offer a portrait and portrait/headshot session if simple studio portraits are more your style.
 If you need help choosing a package, please don't hesitate to reach out via email or phone.

 We'll have thirty minutes from when you walk in the door (or from when you finish your hair and makeup) to get as many looks as we can fit into that time.
 You may get lucky and end up with a little more time, but we try to keep it short and sweet.
 Not recommended for the camera-shy or folks who really need a wide range of looks.
 You should arrive to this session with your looks planned out in advance, or only aim for two or three looks if you're not sure what to wear.
 We will have very little time to choose clothes and get comfortable, so come ready to work!
 This session is a great fit for high school and college students, as well as experienced actors looking for a quick, specific update to their portfolio.
 This session includes two retouched images.